Ebiroll/qemu_esp32/README.md

 #Networking support
-     There exists networking support of an emulated opencore network device, main/lwip_ethoc.c is the driver, without interrupts.
-A task poll_task() is created.
+     There exists networking support of an emulated opencore network device, main/lwip_ethoc.c is the driver.
-     All files in the net direcory is just for reference, they are currently not used.
+     All files in the net/ direcory is just for reference, they are currently not used.

 ```
      Dont try running   emulated_net(); on actual hardware.